fetzerch/atMETEO/README.md

 [cmake-avr]: https://github.com/mkleemann/cmake-avr

+### Unit tests
+The project ships with a number of unit tests to ensure that the platform independent code functions properly.
+The unit tests are meant to be executed on the build system with `make test`.

+Testing is enabled by default and can be disabled with the CMake option `BUILD_TESTING`.
+The tests log to standard out and generate JUnit XML output for further processing.

 ### API Documentation
 The Doxygen based API documentation can be build with `make dox`.
 If not needed, the documentation support can be disabled with the CMake